 NH Natural Hazards

-The 2018 Division Outstanding Early Career Scientists Awards is awarded to Thomas Wahl for his fundamental contributions to the research on assessment of coastal-flood risk.
+The 2018 Division Outstanding Early Career Scientist Award is awarded to Thomas Wahl for his fundamental contributions to the research on assessment of coastal-flood risk.

 Thomas Wahl is a highly productive, well-cited and active member of the EGU early career scientist community.
 Despite being at an early stage in his career, his influence on coastal risk assessment over the years has been both consistent and striking.